Board Advisory

 What are key board governance best practices?

 Strong board governance rests on four disciplines: clarity of oversight (who is responsible for what), quality of information (management reporting that is accurate, timely, and decision-relevant), accountability structures (clear ownership of strategic priorities and risk), and execution follow-through (the board verifies that decisions are implemented, not just made).
-According to the Deloitte AI Governance Roadmap (2026), effective governance frameworks cover strategy, risk, governance structure, performance, talent, and culture.
+Effective governance frameworks cover strategy, risk, governance structure, performance, talent, and culture.

 What results can boards expect from advisory engagements?